How to build resilience

 Although not everyone deals with difficult times in the same way, remember that resilience is always important in helping you overcome the challenges you face.

-Everyone is capable of being resilient because it involves behaviors and thoughts that can be learned and developed by anyone.
+Everyone is capable of being resilient because it involves behaviours and thoughts that can be learned and developed by anyone.
 Take time to think about the strategies that work best for you to help build your resilience, and remember that building resilience is a continuous process.